 - We had lots of fun watching whose container would make the most bubbles, whose lasted longer, etc. Compare different size containers and test how many bubbles each size makes, the strength of the suction and so forth.

-This was so much fun for Kiddo and he was pretty disappointed when it was time to get out of the bath.
+Just like our frozen word scramble bath activity, this was so much fun for Kiddo and he was pretty disappointed when it was time to get out of the bath.
 But really, the water was stone cold by then!